AnunayDubey/Space_Missions_Analysis/README.md

 # Question Answered Through Analysis:

-How have rocket launches trended across time?
+-How have rocket launches trended across time?
 Has mission success rate increased?
-Which countries have had the most successful space missions?
+-Which countries have had the most successful space missions?
 Has it always been that way?
-Which rocket has been used for the most space missions?
+-Which rocket has been used for the most space missions?
 Is it still active?
-Are there any patterns you can notice with the launch locations?
+-Are there any patterns you can notice with the launch locations?

 # Insights
 1.In 2020, we witnessed a record-breaking 157 space missions